🚀 Our Interactive eLearning Platform is now live!

 Preparing Online and In-class Materials

 Looking at activities from learner’s and facilitator’s sides (as mentioned in the previous part), we can see that online and in-class materials play a crucial role in the success of a blended course.
 Preparing learning materials, both online and offline, is one of the three most important tasks of a facilitator.
 Especially, to create the best online learning materials, facilitators may need to improve their technology skills.
-Learning how to use an authoring learning tool to create online courses is among these necessary digital skills.

 Ensuring the Tight Connection between Online and In-class Instruction